redhat-best-practices-for-k8s/test-network-function/README.md

 ### Disconnected environment
 In a disconnected environment, only specific versions of images are mirrored to the local repo.
-For those environments, the partner pod image `quay.io/testnetworkfunction/cnf-test-partner` and debug pod image `quay.io/testnetworkfunction/debug-partner` should be mirrored and `TNF_PARTNER_REPO` should be set to the local repo, e.g.:
+For those environments, the debug pod image `quay.io/testnetworkfunction/debug-partner` should be mirrored and `TNF_PARTNER_REPO` should be set to the local repo, e.g.:

 ```shell-script